AtomRain/neo4j-extensions/README.md

 Advanced Build
 --------------

-Add the profile in settings.xml to your local maven settings:
+To have maven copy build artifacts to your local Neo4j cluster, modify your local maven settings with the profiles provides here:

 	https://github.com/AtomRain/neo4j-extensions/blob/master/settings.xml